-- a member of the American Speech-Language-Hearing Association holding the Certificate of Clinical Competence (CCC) - a member of the Association not holding the Certificate of Clinical Competence (CCC)

-- a nonmember of the Association holding the Certificate of Clinical Competence (CCC) - an applicant for certification, or for membership and certification
+- a member of ASHA holding the Certificate of Clinical Competence - a member of ASHA not holding the Certificate of Clinical Competence - a nonmember of ASHA holding the Certificate of Clinical Competence - an applicant for ASHA certification or for ASHA membership and certification

-By holding ASHA certification or membership, or through application for such, all individuals are automatically subject to the jurisdiction of the Board of Ethics for ethics complaint adjudication.
-Individuals who provide clinical services and who also desire membership in the Association must hold the CCC.
+ASHA members who provide clinical services must hold the Certificate of Clinical Competence and must abide by the Code of Ethics.
+By holding ASHA certification and/or membership, or through application for such, all individuals are subject to the jurisdiction of the ASHA Board of Ethics for ethics complaint adjudication.

 The fundamentals of ethical conduct are described by Principles of Ethics and by Rules of Ethics.
-The four Principles of Ethics form the underlying philosophical basis for the Code of Ethics and are reflected in the following areas: (I) responsibility to persons served professionally and to research participants, both human and animal; (II) responsibility for one's professional competence; (III) responsibility to the public; and (IV) responsibility for professional relationships.
+The four Principles of Ethics form the underlying philosophical basis for the Code of Ethics and are reflected in the following areas: (I) responsibility to persons served professionally and to research participants; (II) responsibility for one's professional competence; (III) responsibility to the public; and (IV) responsibility for professional relationships.
 Individuals shall honor and abide by these Principles as affirmative obligations under all conditions of applicable professional activity.
 Rules of Ethics are specific statements of minimally acceptable as well as unacceptable professional conduct.

-The Code is designed to provide guidance to members, applicants, and certified individuals as they make professional decisions.
-Because the Code is not intended to address specific situations and is not inclusive of all possible ethical dilemmas, professionals are expected to follow the written provisions and to uphold the spirit and purpose of the Code.
-Adherence to the Code of Ethics and its enforcement results in respect for the professions and positive outcomes for individuals who benefit from the work of audiologists, speech-language pathologists, and speech, language, and hearing scientists.
+The Code of Ethics is designed to provide guidance to members, certified individuals, and applicants as they make professional decisions.
+Because the Code of Ethics is not intended to address specific situations and is not inclusive of all possible ethical dilemmas, professionals are expected to follow its written provisions and to uphold its spirit and purpose.
+Adherence to the Code of Ethics and its enforcement results in respect for the professions and positive outcomes for those who benefit from the work of audiologists, speech-language pathologists, and speech, language, and hearing scientists.